Please Note: This course has varying hours depending on the type of credit you need. See Below.

 The goal of this course is to offer educators specific, evidence-based guidance to address the challenge of improving mathematical problem solving in young students.
 The course was developed using updated information from the U.S. Department of Education’s Institute of Education Sciences (IES) and provides practical, clear information on critical topics related to improving mathematical problem solving and is based on the best available evidence as judged by the authors.
-Five recommendations that provide teachers with a coherent approach for regularly incorporating problem solving into their classrooms are included as well as suggestions for putting each recommendation into practice, roadblocks that may be encountered and possible solutions.
+Five recommendations that provide teachers with a coherent approach for regularly incorporating problem solving into their classrooms are included as well as suggestions for putting each recommendation into practice, addressing roadblocks that may be encountered, and exploring possible solutions.

 1. Determine the importance of improving mathematical problem solving for students in middle grades.

 2. Explain how teachers should incorporate problem-solving activities into daily instruction.

 3. Summarize strategies to assist students in monitoring and reflecting on the problem-solving process.

 4. Discuss how to teach students to use visual representations to link the relationships between quantities in the problem with the mathematical operations needed to solve it.